Introduction: Folding Camping/Picnic Table

 This instructable was published by me previously but I somehow opened two accounts, so I have moved it over here.

 I like making things out of wood and also enjoy recycling old things that have been thrown away.
-I have no proper training in crafting but like to have a go at stuff.
+I have no proper training in crafting but like to learn about the things that inspire me.
 My wife wanted to buy a collapsible picnic table but I thought I could make one...

 I liked the idea of a tripod base, to keep it stable on rough ground and my wife wanted it low, so that we could sit on the ground and she also wanted it to be round.
-I originally planned it as hexagonal or octagonal but ended up with a compromise, round table / hexagonal pattern.
-As normal, I did not make a proper plan, so the design evolved organically as I found things I could use, or overcame various problems.
+I originally planned it as hexagonal or octagonal but ended up with a compromise (round table / hexagonal pattern).
+I did not make a proper plan, so the design evolved organically as I found things I could use, or overcame various problems.

 Step 1: Step 1: Ingredients